apereo/cas/docs/cas-server-documentation/installation/FIDO-U2F-Authentication.md

 </dependency>
 ```

+To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html#fido-u2f).

 ## Registration

 By default, an account registry implementation is included that collects user device registration and saves them into memory.